lvgl/docs_old/v7/en/html/_sources/index.md.txt

 - Free and open-source under MIT license

 ## Requirements
+Basically, every modern controller  (which is able to drive a display( is suitable to run LVGL.
+The minimal requirements are:
 - 16, 32 or 64 bit microcontroller or processor
-- Greater than 16 MHz clock speed is recommended
+- &gt; 16 MHz clock speed is recommended
-- Flash/ROM: Greater than 64 kB size for the very essential components (greater than 180 kB is recommended)
+- Flash/ROM: &gt; 64 kB for the very essential components (&gt; 180 kB is recommended)
 - RAM:
-  - Static RAM usage: approximately 8 to 16 kB depending on the used features and objects types
+  - Static RAM usage: ~2 kB depending on the used features and objects types
-  - Stack: greater than 2kB (greater than 4 kB is recommended)
+  - Stack: &gt; 2kB (&gt; 8 kB is recommended)
-  - Dynamic data (heap): greater than 4 KB (greater than 16 kB is recommended if using several objects).
+  - Dynamic data (heap): &gt; 2 KB (&gt; 16 kB is recommended if using several objects).
-    Set by `LV_MEM_SIZE` in *lv_conf.h*
+    Set by `LV_MEM_SIZE` in *lv_conf.h*.
-  - Display buffer: greater than *"Horizontal resolution"* pixels (greater than 10 &times; *"Horizontal resolution"* is recommended)
+  - Display buffer:  &gt; *"Horizontal resolution"* pixels (&gt; 10 &times; *"Horizontal resolution"* is recommended)
+- One frame buffer in the MCU or in external display controller
 - C99 or newer compiler
 - Basic C (or C++) knowledge: [pointers](https://www.tutorialspoint.com/cprogramming/c_pointers.htm), [structs](https://www.tutorialspoint.com/cprogramming/c_structures.htm), [callbacks](https://www.geeksforgeeks.org/callbacks-in-c/)

 *Note that the memory usage might vary depending on the architecture, compiler and build options.*

 ## FAQ